rohilverma/animalcrossing/Design.md

 Raw notes:
 - Adding in a shared counter to track network calls was expensive
 - Removing locking of prices data structures improves performance
+- On avg. network calls take 0.06-0.12s to run

 Future ideas: